Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Picture for logo

 ### Link destination for the page
-* Company logo and banner
+* Company logo and banner:
 When a user clicks on this banner on any page, it will link back to the homepage.

-* Search bar and button
+* Search bar and button:
-When a user filters for the dog they want and press search button, it will narrow down the list of available dogs on the page
+When a user filters for the dog they want and presses the search button, it will narrow down the list of available dogs on the page.

-* Dog selection
+* Dog selection:
-When a user decides on the dog they will click on a picture and it will direct them to the dog's profile page
+When a user decides on the dog they will click on a picture and it will direct them to the dog's profile page.

 ### List of tests for verifying the rendering of the page
-* Company logo and banner
+* Company logo and banner:
 Clicking on the logo should return the user to the home page.

-* Search bar and button
+* Search bar and button:
-To verify that criteria was selected, we will check that the name of the dogs that fit the criteria will show up.
+To verify that criteria was selected, we will check that the name of the dog that fits the criteria will show up.
 For example, Lola is a female puppy with brown hair.
 Lola will show up when we search for this criteria.

-* Dog picture
+* Dog picture:
 When a user clicks on a dog picture, a new tab will open with the dog profile.
 Everytime a user selects a new dog, another tab will open.
-By opening a new tab everytime a new dog is selected, we can keep our search variables.
+By opening a new tab everytime a new dog is selected, we can keep our search variables on the dog search page.

 _______________________________________________________________________